 Our staff educates and empowers clients to become engaged in the democratic process by assisting with voter registration, providing voter education workshops and participating in various advocacy efforts, including Latino Advocacy Day in Sacramento.
 We offer the following services:

-Citizenship Orientations are held two times per month.
-In these sessions, program staff give detailed information on citizenship qualifications, application procedures, and the time frame for obtaining citizenship status.
-Immigration Orientations are held three times per week.
+Program staff give detailed information on citizenship qualifications, application procedures, and the time frame for obtaining citizenship status.
+Immigration Consultations are held Mondays and Tuesdays, 11 am to 13:00 pm.
 These sessions serve to inform members of the Latino community on the cost, eligibility requirements, and steps of the immigration process.

 Citizenship Applicants are provided with step-by-step assistance and instructions in filling out the naturalization forms.
-This service is provided for a fee by legal professionals at the SSCF site.
+This service is provided for a fee by BIA certified professionals at the SSCF site.

 Once applications have been submitted, citizenship applicants may begin attending free on-site classes citizenship preparation classes.
 During these classes, applicants review the content of the 100 questions that INS may ask in the citizenship interview, practice responses, and learn about the interview process.
 In addition to practicing in a group setting, citizenship applicants are given the opportunity to practice individually.
 Typically prior to the citizenship interview, staff will set up a one-on-one mock interview.